sandeepT1994/Spring-boot/customermanagement/README.md

 ## Overview

-ZEST CRM System
+Spring Boot
-The ZEST CRM System is designed to manage customer data.Additionally, the system includes an Order Calculator utility to calculate total purchase amounts with discounts.
+The Spring Boot System is designed to manage customer data.Additionally, the system includes an Order Calculator utility to calculate total purchase amounts with discounts.

 ### Build Project